-NOTE: Taxpayers filing a federal 1120-F, 1120-H, 1120-POL, 1120-REIT, or similar variation of federal Form 1120 should file
+Taxpayers filing a federal 1120-F, 1120-H, 1120-POL, 1120-REIT, or similar variation of the federal 1120 should file the SC1120.

 A consolidated return may be filed on behalf of:

 Substantial control means ownership by one corporation of 80% or more of the total combined voting power of all classes of stock of the other corporations.

-S corporations, savings and loans, and banks are unable to participate in a consolidated return.
+S Corporations, Savings and Loans, and Banks are unable to participate in a consolidated return.

-A consolidated return must include the income allocated to South Carolina and the calculation of a separate license fee for the parent and each subsidiary.
+A consolidated return must include the income allocated to South Carolina and the calculation of a separate License Fee for the parent and each subsidiary.
 A separate annual report and profit-and-loss statement are also required using each member's own apportionment ratio.

 The Schedule M is in 3 parts.